-Tahiti is home to just under 185,000 people on an island 402 square miles.
-The island itself if two islands one bigger (Tahiti-Nui) and one smaller (Tahiti Iti) connected by a narrow isthmus.
-Once out of Papeete, you are enter an eden of tropical foliage.
+Tahiti is home to just under 185,000 people on an island of 402 square miles.
+The island itself is two islands one bigger (Tahiti-Nui) and one smaller (Tahiti Iti) connected by a narrow isthmus.
+Once out of Papeete, you enter an Eden of tropical foliage.
 Tahiti-Iti has wild jungles, mountains, and small Guest Houses with views of the big waves of Teahupoo.

 Explore the mountains, lagoon, and the main market of this island.